István Győrkös

 István Győrkös (born 20 November 1940) is a Hungarian far-right political figure and convicted murderer.
 He was the founder and leader of the Hungarist and neo-Nazi paramilitary movement Hungarian National Front (MNA) from 1989 to 2016.
 He had been a leading and prominent figure in Hungarian extremist and neo-Nazi politics in the 1990s.
 In 1995, he proclaimed himself the sole leader of the Hungarist movement under the title Vezető ("Leader"), a term similar to Duce (Italian) for Benito Mussolini, Führer (German) for Adolf Hitler and Nemzetvezető (Hungarian) for Ferenc Szálasi.

-Győrkös fatally shot a police officer during a perquisition at his property in Bőny, Győr-Moson-Sopron County on 26 October 2016.
+Győrkös fatally shot a police officer during a search of his property in Bőny, Győr-Moson-Sopron County on 26 October 2016.
 In 2019, he was found guilty of murder and sentenced to life in prison.

 Biography

 Early life

 Despite his rapid rise by the early 1990s to become the "leader of the neo-Nazis in Hungary", as a 1995 academic work by Sabrina P. Ramet referred to Győrkös, not much was publicly known about him before the transition to democracy in 1989.
 According to himself, he participated in the Hungarian Revolution of 1956.

 After the uprising was crushed by the Soviet invasion, Győrkös was arrested and imprisoned by the new pro-Soviet regime.
 He spent his sentence for his "crime against the state" from September 1961 to April 1963.
 In jail, his political views were influenced by former Arrow Cross Party-member cellmates.
 Thereafter, Győrkös identified himself as National Socialist and Hungarist (the ideology of the war-time Arrow Cross Party).
 Other sources claim Győrkös lived in emigration for some time after release from prison.
 There is no report of his political activity after his release, but National Socialist and anti-Soviet propaganda rapidly appeared in his residence Győr since the early 1980s.
 According to Paul Hockenos, Győrkös was an unemployed electrical engineer during the early 1990s.